dlt-hub/dlt/docs/website/docs/dlt-ecosystem/deployments/orchestrators/choosing-an-orchestrator.md

 `source().decompose(strategy="scc")`.
 The method returns a list of dlt sources each containing a single component.
 Method makes sure that no resource is executed twice.

-1. Serial decomposition:
+Serial decomposition:

 You can load such sources as tasks serially in order present of the list.
 Such DAG is safe for pipelines that use the state internally.
 [It is used internally by our Airflow mapper to construct DAGs.](https://github.com/dlt-hub/dlt/blob/devel/dlt/helpers/airflow_helper.py)

-2. Custom decomposition
+Custom decomposition:

 - When decomposing pipelines into tasks, be mindful of shared state.
 - Dependent resources pass data to each other via hard disk - so they need to run on the same worker.
 Group them in a task that runs them together.
 - State is per-pipeline.
 The pipeline identifier is the pipeline name.
 A single pipeline state should be accesed serially to avoid losing details on parallel runs.

-3. Parallel decomposition
+Parallel decomposition:

 If you are using only the resource state (which most of the pipelines really should!) you can run your tasks in parallel.